LIFEHUBBER

 What stands out

-The official materials are useful for checking the 40 language-locales, transcription-ready and broad-coverage tiers, adaptation-ready locales, language detection and tagging, chunk-size controls, and NVIDIA-reported throughput and performance tables.
+The model documents 40 language-locales across transcription-ready, broad-coverage, and adaptation-ready tiers, with language detection, tagging, chunk-size controls, and NVIDIA-reported throughput and performance tables.

 Before using